Med-REFL: Medical Reasoning Enhancement via Self-Corrected Fine-grained Reflection: Main Experiments

 \subsection{Experimental Setup}

-\paragraph{Benchmark.} Our primary dataset for developing and evaluating Med-REFL is the MedQA-USMLE (US)~\cite{jin2021disease} question-answering task.
-The official training split of MedQA-USMLE was used exclusively for generating our DPO preference data, and its official test split was used for core performance evaluation.
-To further assess the generalization ability of models fine-tuned with Med-REFL, referring to the evaluation setup in Huatuo-o1~\cite{chen2024huatuogpto1medicalcomplexreasoning}, we conducted evaluations on several additional diverse medical benchmarks, including MedMCQA (validation set)~\cite{pal2022medmcqa}, GPQA-Medical~\cite{rein2024gpqa} and MMLU-Pro Medical subset (health and biology tracks)~\cite{wang2024mmlupro}.
-For these generalization benchmarks, we utilized their standard test sets or evaluation splits where applicable.
-Due to experimental errors, all results in this paper are the average values obtained from three runs.
+\paragraph{Benchmark.} Our primary dataset for developing and evaluating Med-REFL is the MedQA-USMLE (5 options)~\citep{jin2021disease} question-answering task.
+To further assess the generalization ability of models fine-tuned with Med-REFL, we conducted evaluations on several additional diverse medical benchmarks, including MedMCQA (validation set)~\citep{pal2022medmcqa}, PubMedQA (test set)~\citep{jin2019pubmedqa}, GPQA medical subset (GPQA-M) and MMLU-Pro Medical subset (health and biology tracks, donate as `MMLU-Pro(M)')~\citep{wang2024mmlupro}.
+We also conducted tests on the expert-level benchmark MedXpertQA~\citep{zuo2025medxpertqa}, divided into two parts: Understanding (MedXpert-U) and Reasoning (MedXpert-R) , which are used to separately evaluate the improvement of our method on different types of tasks.

-\paragraph{Dataset Construction.} Our DPO preference dataset, Med-REFL, was derived from the MedQA-USMLE training set.
-This set was partitioned into non-overlapping subsets to prevent data leakage and ensure robust evaluation across distinct preference pair categories, generated as detailed in Section~\ref{sec:methodology}.
-Motivated by the need to enhance nuanced reasoning and, critically, the often-neglected `reflection' capabilities of LRMs, we produced two primary types of DPO data.
-The first type (12k pairs) targets general reasoning discernment by contrasting high-quality correct trajectories with plausible yet erroneous ones.
-The second, larger component (21k pairs) directly addresses deficient reflection quality, featuring pairs that distinguish effective reflection and error-correction (both during and post-reasoning) from flawed attempts.
-The systematic creation of these targeted preference pairs, guided by our automated evaluation metrics (see Section~\ref{ssec:trajectory}), underpins our scalable approach to fostering robust reflection.

-\paragraph{Models and Evaluation.} We evaluated Med-REFL's ability to enhance reflection capabilities using four 7B-8B parameter baseline models.
-These included two general instruction-tuned models (LLaMA 3.1-Instruct-8B, denoted Llama3.1-8B; Qwen2.5-Instruct-7B, denoted Qwen2.5-7B) to assess Med-REFL's impact on instilling these skills, and two medical reasoning models (MedReason-8B; Huatuo-o1-8B, denoted Huatuo-o1) to test its capacity to further augment domain-specific reasoning through improved reflection.
-Model performance was primarily measured by accuracy on the MedQA-USMLE test set, with observed improvements largely attributed to the reflection enhancements provided by Med-REFL.
-Using Llama3.1-8B via Ollama\footnote{https://ollama.com/} as the core model to conduct ToT path search.
-The paths obtained from ToT search are then rewritten through inference using Qwen2.5-72B-Int4 with the vLLM\cite{kwon2023efficient} engine.
-The prompts used in the experiments can be found in Appendix~\ref{ssec:Prompt-used-in-experiment}.

-\paragraph{Training Details.} For efficient fine-tuning, all baseline models were adapted using LoRA~\cite{hu2022lora} with a rank $r=64$ and alpha $\alpha=16$.
-Models were trained for 1 epoch with a learning rate of $1 \times 10^{-5}$ and a global batch size of 128.
-We utilized the LlamaFactory framework~\cite{zheng-etal-2024-llamafactory} for training, which was optimized using DeepSpeed-ZeRO Stage 3~\cite{zero2020samyam}.
-All fine-tuning experiments were successfully conducted on a standard setup of 2 NVIDIA A100 (80GB) GPUs.